thomergil/gopro-map-sync/README.md

 ##### The map gets ahead of the footage

 This means GPX points are missing at the start of the file.
-Use `gpxdup, duplicate=N` to duplicate points at the start of the GPX file.
+Use `gpxdup, duplicate=N` in the `--files` file argument to duplicate points at the start of the GPX file.
 Start with N=1 or N=2.

 **The map gets behind of the GoPro**

 This means there are too many GPX points at the start of the file.
-Use `gpxdup, strip=N` to strip points from the start of the GPX file.
+Use `gpxdup, strip=N` in the `--files` file argument to strip points from the start of the GPX file.
 Start with N=1 or N=2.

+**There is a crazy outlier point that screws everything up**

+Run the GPX file through `gpxclean`.
+Usually it's a single outlier point, but sometimes it's more, in which case you need to set `--tolerance` to a higher number.

+##### It crashes

+Please file an issue!
+Thank you.

 ### Other projects